-Download the PDF (updated 1/2017).
+Download the PDF (updated 1/2018).

+Previously, Henny was a postdoctoral fellow at CMU with Siddhartha Srinivasa in the Personal Robotics Lab.
 Henny completed her PhD in Computer Science at Yale University with Professor Brian Scassellati.
 Her PhD dissertation was about modeling the complex dynamics of nonverbal behavior for socially assistive human-robot interaction.
 Henny holds an MS in Computer Science from Yale University, and a BA/MA joint degree in Computer Science from Wesleyan University.